oirlab/KOA_Middleware/docs/source/database.rst

 Object Relational Mapping (ORM)
 -------------------------------

 The database columns are declared in a standard Python class with additional methods for initialization.
-An ORM must inherit from *both*  :py:class:`~koa_middleware.database.orm_base.CalibrationORM` and the SQLAlchemy `delcarative base <https://docs.sqlalchemy.org/en/13/orm/extensions/declarative/basic_use.html>`_.
+An ORM must inherit from  :py:class:`~koa_middleware.database.orm_base.CalibrationORM`.
 Below is the minimum specification for a new ORM:

 *Note the minimum requirement will likely change as these protocols are further developed.*